-The Picornaviridae is a family of small, icosahedral viruses with single-stranded, highly diverse positive strand RNA genomes.
-Characteristic features of all members of the family are three capsid proteins with b-barrel folding, polyprotein processing by virus-encoded cysteine proteinase(s), and replication by an RNA-dependent RNA polymerase with YGDD sequence motif.
-The family comprises 35 genera containing 80 species, but many viruses are presently awaiting classification.
+The Picornaviridae is a family of small, icosahedral viruses with single-stranded, highly diverse positive-sense RNA genomes (Table 1.Picornaviridae).
+Characteristic features of all members of the family are three capsid proteins with β-barrel folding, polyprotein processing by virus-encoded cysteine proteinase(s), and replication by an RNA-directed RNA polymerase with a YGDD sequence motif.
+The family comprises 63 genera containing 147 species, but many viruses are presently awaiting classification.
 Picornaviruses may cause subclinical infections of humans and animals or conditions ranging from mild febrile illness to severe diseases of heart, liver and the central nervous system.

 poliovirus 1 Mahoney (V01149), species Enterovirus C, genus Enterovirus

 6.7–10.1 kb of positive-sense, non-segmented RNA with a poly(A) tail

 RNA synthesis occurs in reorganized cytoplasmic replication organelles containing non-structural proteins derived from the 2BC-P3 region of the encoded polyprotein; RNA structures at the 5′- and 3′-ends of the genome direct initiation of RNA synthesis and uridylated 3B serves as primer for synthesis of both RNA strands

 Directly from genomic RNA containing an internal ribosomal entry site (IRES)

 Vertebrates (at least six of the seven classes)

 Realm Riboviria, kingdom Orthornavirae, phylum Pisuviricota, class Pisoniviricetes, order Picornavirales; 63 genera containing 147 species